What to wear: An employee chooses. How to dress: His employer chose.Mokokoma Mokhonoana

 It is always wise to go to an interview after thorough background research about the company.
 Once your interview is scheduled, you should know if the company has any dress code before attending it.
 Some companies will prefer that you come wearing a specific dress code.

-For most companies, the standard dress code is to wear formals.
+In most companies, the standard dress code is to wear formal.
 For men, the best interview attire is a suit with a tie.
 For women, a button-down skirt paired with a blouse should suffice.

 Accessories and Makeup

 Men usually have less worry about makeup and accessories.
 But one thing to keep in mind is whether to keep a beard or not.
 Many companies across the state usually have no beard policy.
 For accessories, you can wear a nice watch to level up your look.